-Every morning I scan the charts in search of opportunities in the Forex market place.
+Every morning I scan the charts in search of opportunities Technical analysis in the Forex market place.
 I review various time frames and currency pairs and narrow down the list of potentially tradable pairs for that day and week.
 Then when I write this post I show you the finalized version of my analysis and (potential) trade setups.

 This post will be drastically different!